Unvares/unvares/README.md

 ## 👋 Hej!
-My name is Rick
+My name is Rick, I'm a full-stack developer and an AI enthusiast
+Currently, I'm:
 🧠 Researching Applied AI at Linnaeus University
-🎓 Full-stack developer, AI enthusiast
 🌍 Maximizing positive impact through tech

 ## From a Small Town in Latvia to Researching Applied AI in Sweden
 💻 At age 6, I had to pick a class.
 "Geek it is," I thought, and immediately fell in love with tech.
-I guess it was some buff you get when you pick the class.

-📚 By 15, I chose a subclass: computer science tutor at the biggest supplementary education provider in Russia.
-This opened the option for clan raids on computer illiteracy and community events aimed at promoting a passion for technology in young students.
+📚 By 15, I chose a subclass: computer science tutor.
+This opened the option for clan raids on computer illiteracy and community events aimed at promoting a passion for technology in kids.

 🎯 When the level count hit 19, I conquered my first boss: a tech interview at a big corporation.
 I was offered a position as a front-end developer for an eCommerce marketplace with over 5 million users.

-🎓 Level 20 marked a big turn in my life: the search for something more hardcore than front-end, something related to innovation and research.
-To figure out what that was, I turned to the "game tutorial" – a bachelor's of computer science in Sweden.
+🎓 Level 20 marked a big turn in my life: the search for something more hardcore than front-end.
+To figure that out, I turned to the "game tutorial" – a bachelor's of computer science in Sweden.

-🌟 So here I am, 21 years old, doing research in the field of Applied AI and working as a full-stack developer for Linnaeus University.
+🌟 So here I am, 21 years old, involved with research and innovation in the field of Applied AI, Machine Learning and Education.

 ## ⭐ I have experience in